Ronnie Ortiz-Magro and Jen Harley Break Up for Good After Reaching Point of No Return

 While the source said the two currently "have a loosely enforced custody agreement" in which "they split time 50/50," the insider claimed this will "definitely change."

 "A more solid arrangement will have to be put in place in the coming weeks," the source continued.
-"They will be in the family court over custody."
+"They will be in family court over custody."

-The news comes just a week after the duo attended a launch party for Ronnie's Verge Products CBD line in West Hollywood.
+The news came just a week after the duo attended a launch party for Ronnie's Verge Products CBD line in West Hollywood.
 There, the celebrities packed on the PDA.
 The Jersey Shore star also told E!
 News the two were "good now" and suggested fans don't see their true relationship play out on TV.

 "Me and Jen have a strong love for each other," he said at the time.
 "What the show portrays and what we really have for each other are two completely different things.
 They ask why do we stay with each other?
 And it's because we know what we have is real.
 And at the end of the day, people don't see what we have, they see what MTV wants you guys to see."

 Just a few hours later, Ronnie was arrested on the suspicion of kidnapping and felony domestic violence following a reported altercation with Jen.
-He was released after posting $100,000 bond.
+He was released after posting a $100,000 bond.

 "The reporting of the alleged incident relating to Ronnie Magro yesterday is based upon pure speculation and innuendo," his attorney told E!
 News via a statement on Saturday.
 "We are currently conducting our own investigation and will have no further comment until that has been concluded."